AnDrEaS-01/ledgeriumdocs/docs/Ledgerium/XLG.md

 > enterprises or the open market.
 This will ensure at all times, we have
 > 60% of validators locked and producing blocks, no matter what the
 > value of the token is.
 Ether is the name of the currency used within
 > Ledgerium.
-It is used to pay for computation within the LVM.
+It is used to pay for computation within the EVM.
 This is
 > done indirectly by purchasing gas for ether as explained in
 > gas-and-ether.
 >